Establishing an open source policy: The first step to legal protection

 |---|---|

-| Critical vulnerability patch period after CVE detection | Discovery date ~ Patch distribution date(target:Within 1 week) |
+| Critical vulnerability patch time after CVE detection | Detection date to patch release date (target: within 1 week) |

-| SBOM Renewal cycle compliance rate | SBOM Number of updates per release / Total number of releases |
+| SBOM update cycle compliance rate | Number of SBOM updates per release / total number of releases |

-| CVE regular scan cycle | Regular scans per release + once a month |
+| CVE periodic scan cycle | Per-release scan plus once a month |

-| vulnerability response rate | Over 90% resolved within deadline(Documentation of reasons and mitigation plan in case of non-resolution) |
+| Vulnerability response rate | Over 90% resolved within the deadline (document the reason and a mitigation plan if unresolved) |

-| Open source use approval processing period | Processing time for approval request(target:Within 3 business days) |
+| Open source usage approval turnaround time | Processing time for an approval request (target: within 3 business days) |

-reference:The above deadline is the OpenChain KWG guide baseline.
-Depending on your organization's risk profile, more stringent deadlines, such as 24 hours for Critical or 1 week for High, can be applied as internal SLAs.
+Note: The deadlines above are the OpenChain KWG guide baseline.
+Depending on your organization's risk profile, you can apply stricter deadlines as internal SLAs — for example, 24 hours for Critical or 1 week for High.

 The oss-policy.md generated by the agent will contain the same KPI section as above.

-GitHub Copilot,When code generated by an AI coding tool such as ChatGPT is included in the product,Licensing obligations for open sources used as training data may apply.
-KWG The open source guide recommends explicitly reflecting this in the policy.
+When code generated by an AI coding tool such as GitHub Copilot or ChatGPT is included in a product, license obligations for the open source used as training data may apply.
+The KWG Open Source Guide recommends reflecting this explicitly in your policy.

-How to propagate policy:
+How to communicate the policy:

-- Include policy links in onboarding training materials
+- Include policy links in onboarding training materials.

-- Share policy changes with all developers once a year
+- Share policy changes with all developers once a year.

-This step is ISO/IEC 5230 3.1.1(Establishing and documenting open source policies)Meets your requirements.
+This step meets the ISO/IEC 5230 3.1.1 (establishing and documenting an open source policy) requirement.

 Understand license classifications

-This step is ISO/IEC 5230 3.1.4(Program scope definition)Meets your requirements.
+This step satisfies ISO/IEC 5230 3.1.4 (program scope definition).

 - Did you clone the trustedoss repository?